mrange/PushStream6/BLOG.md

 ## Building a push stream with `InlineIfLambda`

-In a dream world it would be great if we could have a data pipeline with very little overhead in both memory and CPU.
+In a dream world it would be great if we could have a data pipeline with very little overhead for both memory and CPU.
 Let's try to see what we can do with `InlineIfLambda`.

 `seq` is an alias for `IEnumerable<_>` which is a so called pull data pipeline.